lambda-security/vagrant-templates/README.md

 # Notes and credits

-This vulnerable environment is designed for local testing purposes; it isn't configured to specifically test for AV/EDR bypasses, as such Defender isn't configured in any way and is disaled during the initial build; Sysmon is installed and configured, and provides some tradecraft telemetry that can inspected for further use.
+This vulnerable environment is designed for local testing purposes; it isn't configured to specifically test for AV/EDR bypasses, as such Defender isn't configured in any way and is disabled during the initial build; Sysmon is installed and configured, and provides some tradecraft telemetry that can inspected for further use.

 Credits to [Orange Cyberdefense's GOAD](https://github.com/Orange-Cyberdefense/GOAD) for a similar set up that inspired us to create our own environment and that provided example configurations for specific scenarios (e.g., ADCS).
 Additional credits to SwiftOnSecurity's Sysmon config at [https://github.com/SwiftOnSecurity/sysmon-config](https://github.com/SwiftOnSecurity/sysmon-config).